digitalrisedorset/import-any-source/README.md

 ## What is this project for?
-The project is beased on 4 different components:
+The project is based on 4 different components:
 - React frontend (the project has 2 react frontend, one working with Create-React-App and the second using NextJS) The whole project can use either and perform the same functionalities.
 The reason to have the NextJS frontend as well is to experiment a migration exercise with a popular and non-deprecated environment
 - NodeJS backend
-  This backend exist to handle all the API activities (pull data, caching, parsing) with external systems
+  This backend exists to handle all API activities (pull data, caching, parsing) with external systems
 - Keystone CMS backend
-  This system is a popular Australian system that enables the project to share and persist data for the overall system activities. https://keystonejs.com/docs/getting-started
+  This system is a popular Australian system enabling to share and persist data to support the system activities. https://keystonejs.com/docs/getting-started

 ## start the project
 - keystone-backend folder, run `yarn dev`